asmblah/jemul8/README.md

 Run the tests
 -------------

-Node that you will need `nasm` available in your PATH for the tests to execute.
+Note that you will need `nasm` available in your PATH for the tests to execute.

 - Under Node.js